 He wrote in ‘The White-Thorn Blossom’: “You Enterprised a Railway through the valley – you blasted its rocks away, heaped thousands of tons of shale into its lovely stream.
-The valley is gone, and the Gods with it; and now, every fool in Buxton can be in Blakewell in half-an-hour, and every fool in Blakewell at Buxton; which you think a lucrative process of exchange, you Fools Everywhere”.
+The valley is gone, and the Gods with it; and now, every fool in Buxton can be in Bakewell in half-an-hour, and every fool in Bakewell at Buxton; which you think a lucrative process of exchange, you Fools Everywhere”.
 (5)

 Ruskin had that rare ability of being able to take an overview of the society in which he lived, of seeing the larger economic and cultural forces at play.